-Inside: Letting go of what was to make space for what will be is one of the ways I practice trusting that there is yet more goodness and beauty to come.
+Inside: Let go of what was to make space for what will be: this is one way to practice trust that there’s more goodness and beauty to come my way.

 We are afraid to let go for different reasons.